Special Requirements for Academic Year FLAS Fellowships

 - Applicants must be accepted for advanced training in both a foreign language and area or international studies OR accepted for research and training in the international aspects of professional (or other) fields of study which involve further development of language proficiency.

-- Award recipients must study the FLAS language for credit and a letter grade throughout the fellowship year.
+- Award recipients must study the FLAS language for credit (4.0 units per term) and a letter grade in fall and spring of the fellowship year.

-- Award recipients must take at least one area studies course for credit and a letter grade at all times during the fellowship year.
+- Award recipients must take at least one area studies course for credit (4.0 units per term) and a letter grade in fall and spring of the fellowship year.

 Eligible languages include: Armenian, Bosnian/Croatian/Serbian, Czech, Polish, Russian, Ukrainian, and Uzbek.